NicolasMugnier/toolkit/README.md

 Sample result :

 ```
-i Kibana has not been configured.
+Kibana has not been configured.

 Go to http://0.0.0.0:5601/?code=541648 to get started.